 - Train and learn in Canada in the traditional Guru-Shishya Parampara;

-- Perform professionally through forums such as the Sangeet Concert Series; the Canadian Gharana Festival, hosted bi-annually in Canada; and the Kala Jashn Festival, hosted bi-annually in Kolkata India.
+- Perform professionally through forums such as the Sangeet Concert Series; Gharana Arts Festivals, hosted bi-annually in Canada; and the Performances and Festivals, hosted bi-annually in India.

 Goals and Objectives: